BITS-Research/campaign-access-eval/docs/results_explainer.md

     └── full-axe-results.json
 ```

-Where `subsection` is now a child folder in the parent `www.a.com` folder.
+Notice that `subsection` is now a child folder in the parent `www.a.com` folder.

-This structure should mirror your websites layout and make it possible to
+This structure should mirror your website's page layout.
+This structure also makes it possible to
-quickly check the accessibility evaluation for individual pages.
+quickly check the accessibility evaluation that we have run for each individual page on your site.

 ## Basic Contents
 Each directory, regardless of it is the starting page or a found page,
 will contain the following files: